 The reason why we do not focus our discussion on the downstream-like region has already been addressed above.
 However, we have computed laminar steady flamelets for the hydrogen added flame at CHI=1 /s and 1.36 /s.
 The PAH mass fraction decreases by only 20%.
 Therefore, the soot reduction with hydrogen addition in the downstream part is still primarily due to chemical effects.

-The scaling provided by the reviewer that the scalar dissipation rate goes with U/D is not applicable to the recirculation zone, as the recirculating flow pattern is different from a free stream boundary condition.
+The scaling provided by the reviewer, indicating that the scalar dissipation rate goes with U/D, is not applicable to the recirculation zone, as the recirculating flow pattern is different from a free stream boundary condition.
 According to Fig. 6, in the recirculation zone near the fuel jet, where PAH based soot formation is dominant, the slopes of the resolved mixture fraction profile are almost identical.
 The mixture diffusivities estimated at these mixture fractions are quite similar as well.
 As discussed in the manuscript and previous work, the dominant soot formation mechanism in the recirculation zone is surface growth.
 According to Fig. 6, again, at mixture fractions that support soot surface growth, the scalar dissipation rates for both flames are essentially identical and small due to essentially zero gradients.
 Therefore, the scalar dissipation rate difference in these two flames, if any, is very unlikely to contribute to the significant soot reduction with hydrogen addition in the recirculation zone.

 What about the downstream jet?
 You should say that this effect is smaller than chemistry…